OWASP/www-project-developer-guide/draft/04-foundations/04-crypto-principles.md

 #### Integrity

-Integrity ensures that even authorized users have performed no accidental or malicious alternation of information.
+Integrity ensures that even authorized users have performed no accidental or malicious alteration of information.
 Cryptography can be used to prevent tampering by means of Message Authentication Codes (MACs) or digital signatures.

 The term 'message authenticity' refers to ensuring the integrity of information,